Warton Aerodrome: Development

-Eurofighter
+Eurofighter Typhoon

 Warton was used as the base for all British development aircraft (DA) and Instrumented Production Aircraft (IPA) in the Eurofighter programme.
 Warton has been home to the initial Typhoon squadrons of the Royal Air Force, No. 17 Squadron and No. 29 Squadron.
 This was under the so-called "Case White" programme where BAE assumes more responsibility for training and support of the new aircraft than previous RAF types which were introduced under a more "in house" system.
 BAE states that this allows inevitable problems with any new aircraft to be quickly ironed out by BAE personnel on site.
 BAE plans to offer this on site service to any export customers.

 Nimrod

 Warton was also used for development flying of the Nimrod MRA4 Maritime Reconnaissance and Attack aircraft until the aircraft was cut in the Strategic Defence and Security Review in 2010.

 Production

 Tornado

 The final new build Tornado left Warton in 1998, a GR.1 for Saudi Arabia.
 Following this the main assembly hall was re-fitted as the final assembly site of the Eurofighter Typhoon.
 BAE estimate that modern manufacturing techniques will allow the 30-week assembly time for a Tornado to be reduced to 16 weeks for the Typhoon.